 Swanage (31 miles without the Sandbanks ferry) is a traditional seaside town with sandy beaches, surrounded by the Purbeck Hills and famous for the Swanage Railway steam railway which takes a scenic 12-mile route to Norden, just past Corfe Castle.

 Dorchester (32 miles) has numerous visitor attractions with museums, shops, walkways and a popular market on Wednesdays.
 Nearby is Maiden Castle, one of the largest and most complex Iron Age hill forts in Europe.
 (Dogs must be kept on a lead as sheep graze the site.)

 Winchester (33 miles) is the county town of Hampshire and the former capital of Wessex, kingdom of the Anglo Saxons under King Alfred the Great.
 It has a park & ride and there’s a lot to see here, including:

 - The Great Hall, home to King Arthur’s Round Table

 - Royal Armouries – Fort Nelson

 Weymouth (40 miles) has a sandy beach and beautiful sea front as well as a harbour.
 Attractions include the Sealife Adventure Park and RSPB reserve.
 There are cycle routes around the town and a Sandworld Sculpture Park.
-Worth a visit nearby are Nothe Fort and Bennetts Water Gardens.
+Worth a visit nearby are Nothe Fort (dogs welcome on a lead) and Bennetts Water Gardens (assistance dogs only).

 Portsmouth (44 miles) makes a great day out.
 At the Portsmouth Historic Dockyard you can go aboard Nelson’s warship HMS Victory and view King Henry VIII’s Mary Rose ship, rescued from the sea bed.
 Next door is the designer outlet shopping centre, Gunwharf Quays, and nearby is the impressive Emirates Spinnaker Tower.